500+ 5-star Google reviews

 • The Umbria Wreck - The "Umbria" is one of the most famous sunken ships in the world.
 It is one of the jewels in the crown of Sudanese diving.
 At a maximum depth of 36m, the Umbria is shallow by most wreck divers' standards.
 Snorkelers will be able to explore much of the wreck's upper area while scuba divers will benefit from the extended bottom time possible on the ship's shallower sections.
 Marine life that you can see there includes cleaner shrimps, a large school of snappers, spiny fish, butterflyfish and barracudas.

-Khartoum Airport (KRT) is the main gateway into Sudan by air.
-There are also some international flights which use Port Sudan airport.
-The airport is served by dilapidated yellow taxis that might overcharge.
-Alternatively, you can book taxis with a Khartoum taxi company called LimoTrip that use metered taxis and good vehicles at better rates.
+Khartoum International Airport (KRT) is the main gateway into Sudan by air.
+Some international flights also use Port Sudan Airport (PZU).
+The airport is served by local yellow taxis, which may overcharge.
+Alternatively, you can book taxis through LimoTrip, which uses metered taxis with better vehicles and rates.

 Sudan is mostly a liveaboard destination.
 Trips either depart from Port Sudan or from Port Ghaleb in Egypt.
 Some boats also travel to some of the dive sites in Egypt.